DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 > * Sentient magic items are capable of sensing their environments and communicating with others, as described in <span class="citation">Sentient Magic Items (p.
 214)</span>.
 > * Sentient items have wills of their own, and may attempt to exert those wills upon their wielders in the event of conflict, as described in <span class="citation">Sentient Magic Items (p.
 214)</span>.

 Without a ritual to bind a soul to the *Sunsword*, the players must find and convince a spirit to inhabit it.
-Once infused with a soul, the *Sunsword* is largely as described in <span class="citation">Sunsword (p.
+Once infused with a soul, the *Sunsword* is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-c-treasures#Sunsword">Sunsword</a> (p.
 223)</span>, with the following changes:

 * It has a **resonance level**, as described in **Resonance Level** below.
 * Its wielder gains a bonus to attack and damage rolls equal to its resonance level. (*This replaces its original +2 bonus.*)